-It’s surprising that a majority of the financial transactions across the world are also powered by COBOL, even though it is a programming language developed in the 1950's.
-COBOL - that stands for Common Business Oriented Language is rightly being hailed as the language that wouldn’t die.
+Surprisingly, a majority of the financial transactions across the world are also powered by COBOL, even though it is a programming language developed in the 1950's.
+COBOL - that stands for Common Business Oriented Language - is therefore rightly being hailed as the language that wouldn’t die.

 Considering the world’s dependence on the language, there’s a whole lot of excitement and developments around COBOL and if you’re looking to cash in on the gold rush, here’s how you can get started with the best COBOL online courses.